arthurmeirelessm/weareables-aws-architecture/README.md

 <br>

 * **3 - Data Ingestion in AWS:** After the preliminary external data preprocessing, considering its architecture's capability to handle incoming data from numerous wearables simultaneously, AWS IoT Core is employed.
-In this context, AWS IoT Core serves as the focal point for the arrival and storage of real-time data, which is transmitted via MQTT or HTTP/HTTPS, with security ensured through x.509 or KMS certificates.
+In this context, AWS IoT Core serves as the focal point for the arrival and storage of real-time data, which is transmitted via MQTT or HTTP/HTTPS, with security ensured through x.509 certificates or KMS.
 <br>

 * **4 - Post-Ingestion Processing and Storage:** It comprises a Lambda function triggered by an AWS IoT Core rule, thereby processing or structuring the ingested data and subsequently storing it in an AWS S3 bucket.